JuliaEarth/GeoStats.jl/README.md

 - Exploit modern hardware aggressively, including GPUs and computer clusters.
 - Educate people outside of the field about the existence of geostatistics.

-For a feature preview, watch our latest JuliaCon2021 talk:
+For a guided tour, please watch our JuliaCon2021 talk:

 <p align="center">
   <a href="https://youtu.be/75A6zyn5pIE">